Symmetric vs Asymmetric encryption: What’s the difference?

 Symmetric encryption uses a private key to encrypt and decrypt an encrypted email.

 Asymmetric encryption uses the public key of the recipient to encrypt the message.
-Then if the recipient wants to decrypt the message the recipient will have to use his/her private key to decrypt.
-If the keys correspond then the message is decrypted.
+Then, if the recipient wants to decrypt the message, the recipient will have to use their private key to decrypt.
+If the keys correspond, then the message is decrypted.

 In our opinion, one encryption method is not better than the other.
 It’s just a different way of encrypting.
-The user has to be mindful if he/she follows best security practices at all times.
+The user has to be mindful if they follow the best security practices at all times.